wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
 Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?
 <hr>
-[Works Ahead](/hab/worksahead) is our annual sample of new performance.<br>2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS — Will has adapted his work for live streaming; Ross has postponed sharing his work until it can be shown to a physical audience.
+[Works Ahead](/hab/worksahead) is our annual sample of new performance.<br>2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS on 21+22 May — Will has adapted his work for live streaming; Ross has postponed sharing his work until it can be shown to a physical audience.

 #### Biography
 Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance, theatre + live art.
 Using body, autobiography, and place, he creates soulful performances for site and stage.